 Normally, your devices use DNS servers provided by your ISP, which is convenient but allows your ISP to track what you do.
-You can choose a different DNS provider, you should always take into account the following aspects when choosing one:
+You can choose a different DNS provider, but you should always take into account the following aspects when choosing one:

 However, it is difficult to find a service that provides all of these benefits.

 Even though some of the functions of Smart DNS and VPNs (virtual private networks) overlap, they are quite different.